 To help you improve your eCommerce store’s UX offerings and scale your empire, here are four essential UX tips for your reading pleasure.

 Naturally, when it comes to website design, you’ll want to create something that is aesthetically pleasing and grabs the user’s attention.
 That said, while it is important to create a dazzling design, first and foremost, you must focus on functionality.

-Functionality is the very foundation of UX: the more seamless and navigable your eCommerce store is, the more conversions you’re likely to earn.
+Functionality is the very foundation of UX: the more seamless and navigable your eCommerce store is, with the help of a professional UX design agency the more conversions you’re likely to earn.